On the K-theory of $\mathbb{Z}$-categories: Modules over -linear categories

-Let $\cC$ be a small additive category then $\cC$ is regular coherent in the sense of \cite[Definition 5.2]{bl} if and only if it is right regular $1$-coherent. \begin{ex} Let $\cC$ be a small additive category and $n\geq 1$. \begin{enumerate} \item[I.]\textbf{Additive category with kernels.} By a result due to Auslander \cite[Theorem 2.2.b]{aus} a small additive category $\cC$ with kernels is $1$-coherent and every object of type $\mathcal{FP}_{1}$ in $\operatorname{Fun}(\cC^{op}, \operatorname{Ab})$ has projective dimension at most 2.
+\begin{ex} Let $\cC$ be a small additive category and $n\geq 1$. \begin{enumerate} \item[I.]\textbf{Additive category with kernels.} By a result due to Auslander \cite[Theorem 2.2.b]{aus} a small additive category $\cC$ with kernels is $1$-coherent and every $\cC$-module of type $\mathcal{FP}_{1}$ has projective dimension at most 2.
 Then $\cC$ is right regular $1$-coherent. \item[II.]\textbf{Von Neumann regular categories.} We recall that $\cC$ is called von Neumann regular if for any morphism $f:a\rightarrow b$ in $\cC$ there exists a morphism $g:b\rightarrow a$ such that $fgf=f$.
 By \cite[Corollary 8.1.3]{Apostol} $\cC$ is right regular $1$-coherent. \item[III.]\textbf{Locally finitely presented categories.} An object $c\in\cC$ is finitely presented if the functor $\hom_\cC(c,-)$ preserves direct limits.
 The category $\cC$ is locally finitely presented if every directed system of objects and morphisms has a direct limit, the class of finitely presented objects of $\cC$ is skeletally small and every object of $\cC$ is the direct limit of finitely presented objects.
 Then by \cite[Lemma 2.2]{Garcia}, every locally finitely presented category is left $1$-coherent. \item[IV.]\textbf{n-hereditary categories}.
 Suppose the following two conditions hold in $\cC$: \begin{enumerate} \item Every morphism in $\cC$ with a pseudo $(n-1)$-kernel has a pseudo $n$-kernel. \item For every morphism $f:x\rightarrow y$ in $\cC$ with pseudo $n$-kernel $(f_{n},\cdots,f_1)$, there exists an endomorphism $\alpha:x_{n-1}\rightarrow x_{n-1}$ making the following diagram commute: